WJTC

 WJTC (channel 44) is an independent television station licensed to Pensacola, Florida, United States, serving northwest Florida and southwest Alabama.
-It is owned by Deerfield Media alongside Mobile, Alabama–licensed WPMI-TV (channel 15); Deerfield maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of Pensacola-licensed dual ABC/NBC affiliate WEAR-TV (channel 3) and Fort Walton Beach–licensed MyNetworkTV affiliate WFGX (channel 35), for the provision of certain services.
+It is owned by Deerfield Media alongside WPMI-TV (channel 15); both stations are operated by Sinclair Broadcast Group, owner of WEAR-TV (channel 3), a dual affiliate of ABC and NBC, and WFGX (channel 35), an independent station with MyNetworkTV.

-WJTC and WPMI-TV share studios on Azalea Road in Mobile; master control and some internal operations are based at the shared facilities of WEAR-TV and WFGX on Mobile Highway (US 90) in unincorporated Escambia County, Florida (with a Pensacola mailing address).
+WJTC and WPMI-TV share studios on Azalea Road in Mobile, Alabama; master control and some internal operations are based at the shared facilities of WEAR-TV and WFGX on Mobile Highway (US 90) in unincorporated Escambia County, Florida (with a Pensacola mailing address).
 WJTC's transmitter is located near Robertsdale, Alabama.